Nutritional Sciences Dietetic Internship

 93.7%.
 Nearly 96.2% of U-M SPH dietetic interns pass the RD exam within the first

-year of graduation.
+year of completing the internship.

 Program outcomes data are available upon request.